IU-ACCPA-2023/stella-implementation-assignment/README.md

 # stella-implementation-assignment
 Template for an assignment of implementing Stella programming language.

+**⚠️ DEPRECATED: use language-specific templates at https://github.com/IU-ACCPA-2023 ⚠️**

 [Documentation](doc/) for this language and its syntax structure can be found in the corresponding folder.

 This template contains skeleton implementations for an interpreter of Stella implemented in several languages: